BIMcollab vs BIM Track

 This has multiple advantages:

-- BIMcollab ZOOM integrates with BIMcollab’s cloud not only for issue management but also for sharing data validation rules (called Smart Views), clash rules and information schedules.
+- BIMcollab Zoom integrates with BIMcollab Nexus not only for issue management but also for sharing data validation rules (called Smart Views), clash rules and information schedules.

 - Because these validation-rules can be shared, a project-leader can prepare rules and make them obligatory as part of an IDM.